 The term Cadastre may be related to Venetian (1185) catastico ("list of citizens possessing a taxable property"), which through 18th century French developments was adopted into English meaning 1. a public survey of land for the purpose of taxation, and 2. a register of such surveys, showing details of ownership and value.
 The term Land Administration appears in a 1973 Seminar on Land Administration in Kuala Lumpur, Malaysia .
 The UN/ECE in 1996 published Land Administration Guidelines with special reference to countries in transition , and authors of a textbook on Land Information Management in 1999 issued a renewed version with the title Land Administration .

-The user can access the thesaurus through term search, through alphabetical listing, and through graphical overviews of thesaurus term relations, which are rendered in the main term collections: Activity, Information, Land, Law, Party, and Survey, respectively.
-Finally, the development of CaLAThe is outlined in version overviews.
+CaLAThe comprises about 250 concepts; a growing number of these have been defined, where possible following the genus-differentia type of definition.Thesaurus content may be accessed through term search, through alphabetical listing, and through graphical overviews of thesaurus term relations, which are rendered in the main term collections: Activity, Information, Land, Law, Party, and Survey, respectively.
+Finally, the development of CaLAThe is detailed in version overviews.